vinozzxx/Luxury-Housing-Sales-Analysis-Bengaluru/README.md

 The goal is to reveal actionable business insights for developers, investors, and market researchers to understand Bengaluru’s luxury housing market dynamics

+This project analyzes luxury housing sales data in Bengaluru to uncover insights into **market trends, pricing patterns, buyer demographics, and regional demand**.
+It involves **data cleaning, preprocessing, and visualization** of property sales information to support data-driven decision-making in the real estate sector.

+The goal is to reveal **actionable business insights** that can help **developers, investors, and market researchers** better understand Bengaluru’s luxury housing market dynamics.
+The analysis highlights **quarterly booking trends, builder performance, buyer segmentation (Local vs NRI), and the impact of amenities and connectivity** on sales.

+By combining **statistical techniques, visualization tools, and interactive dashboards**, the project delivers a comprehensive overview of how different factors influence housing sales.
+Ultimately, it provides valuable intelligence for **strategic planning, investment opportunities, and competitive benchmarking** in the luxury real estate market.

 ## table of contents
 - [project description](#project-description)
 - [dataset insight](#dataset-insight)